alphagov/smart-answers/doc/factcheck.md

 ## Deploying to Heroku

+### Automatic deployment
+We have [Heroku Review](https://devcenter.heroku.com/articles/github-integration-review-apps) apps set up.
+This is running under [@chao-xian](https://github.com/chao-xian)'s Heroku account.
+This will automatically deploy a Heroku instance of Smart Answers on creation of a PR.
+The PR number will also be automatically suffixed to the Heroku app name.
+The review app will also be automatically linked to from the PR.
+It will also update on each new commit to the PR.

+### Manual process
 Start by creating a GitHub pull request with the changes you want to deploy.
 Add the ["Waiting on factcheck" label](https://github.com/alphagov/smart-answers/labels/Waiting%20on%20factcheck) to the pull request to let other developers know that it's not ready to be reviewed.

 Make a note of the pull request number and use the `startup_heroku.sh` script to deploy your changes to Heroku: